-Radio Display Condition Action Required ACQUIRING Radio requires more than two seconds to produce audio for the selected channel.
-No action required.
-This message should disappear shortly.
-SAT FAULT Internal module or system failure present.
-If this message does not clear within a short period of time, or with an ignition key cycle, your receiver may have a fault.
-See your authorized dealer for service.
-INVALID CHNL Channel no longer available.
-This previously available channel is no longer available.
-Tune to another channel.
-If the channel was one of your presets, you may choose another channel for that preset button.
-UNSUBSCRIBED Subscription not available for this channel.
-Contact SIRIUS at 1-888-539-7474 to subscribe to the channel or tune to another channel.
-NO TEXT Artist information not available.
-Artist information not available at this time on this channel.
-The system is working properly.
+Radio Display Condition Action Required

+ACQUIRING Radio requires more No action required.
+This

+than two seconds to message should disappear

+produce audio for shortly.

+the selected

+channel.

+SAT FAULT Internal module or If this message does not

+system failure clear within a short period

+present. of time, or with an ignition

+key cycle, your receiver

+may have a fault.
+See your

+authorized dealer for

+service.

+INVALID CHNL Channel no longer This previously available

+available. channel is no longer

+available.
+Tune to another

+channel.
+If the channel was

+one of your presets, you

+may choose another

+channel for that preset

+button.

+UNSUBSCRIBED Subscription not Contact SIRIUS at

+available for this 1-888-539-7474 to

+channel. subscribe to the channel or

+tune to another channel.

+NO TEXT Artist information Artist information not

+not available. available at this time on

+this channel.
+The system is

+working properly.

+NO TEXT Song title Song title information not

+information not available at this time on

+available. this channel.
+The system is

+working properly.